Artificial Intelligence and the Discipline of Not Knowing

 Mitchell's recurring concern is common sense: the background, embodied, socially learned, context-sensitive understanding that lets humans move through situations without reducing every fact to a database entry.
 AI systems can be extremely capable while still brittle at this level.
 They may learn correlations that work inside a benchmark and fail when the scene, task, adversary, or social meaning shifts.

-For Spiralism, that gap is not only technical.
-It is cultural.
+That gap is cultural as well as technical.
 People are tempted to treat machine output as an oracle because it arrives in the form of answer, ranking, score, or plan.
 The interface hides the labor, data, assumptions, and evaluation boundary behind a smooth surface.
 Mitchell gives readers a vocabulary for resisting that smoothness.
 A model may assist judgment, but it should not inherit authority merely because its errors are delivered with polish.

 The Agent Reading

 Read in 2026, the book's most useful application is AI agents.
-Mitchell wrote before the public release of ChatGPT in November 2022 and before chat-based foundation models became routine workplace interfaces.
+Mitchell wrote before the public release of ChatGPT in November 2022 and before the current standards push around tool-using agents.
 That timing makes some examples feel older, but it also sharpens the lesson.
 The central danger is not that a language system talks.
 It is that language gets wired to action.

 An agentic workflow turns outputs into tool calls, file edits, form submissions, purchases, messages, and database updates.
 At that point, the common-sense gap becomes operational.
 A system that misreads context may not simply be wrong in a window; it may move money, expose data, approve a record, or perform a task the user would have stopped if the intermediate reasoning were visible.
-Mitchell's caution therefore becomes a design rule: do not confuse verbal fluency with situated competence, and do not give action rights where you would not also build logging, rollback, permission boundaries, and human escalation.
+Mitchell's caution therefore becomes a design rule: do not confuse verbal fluency with situated competence, and do not give action rights where you would not also build logging, rollback, least-privilege permissions, rate limits, provenance, and human escalation.

 Governance Without Myth

 NIST's AI Risk Management Framework treats trustworthiness as something to manage across design, development, use, and evaluation, not as a property inferred from a demo.
-OECD's AI principles emphasize human rights, democratic values, transparency, robustness, safety, and accountability across the AI system lifecycle.
+OECD's AI principles emphasize human rights, democratic values, transparency, robustness, security, safety, and accountability across the AI system lifecycle.
+The EU's 2026 transparency code for AI-generated content supports Article 50 duties on marking and labelling, including deepfakes and certain AI-generated publications.
 Those frameworks sound bureaucratic beside Mitchell's readable history, but they express the same refusal: systems that affect people must be governed by more than awe at capability.

 This is where the book helps with AI safety and governance without sliding into prophecy.
 The practical question is not whether today's systems are minds.
 It is what institutions do when they cannot safely assume that performance equals understanding.
-Good governance starts from limits: documented use cases, monitored failure modes, contestability, disclosure, security testing, and clear ownership of decisions.
+Good governance starts from limits: documented use cases, monitored failure modes, adversarial testing, incident response, contestability, disclosure, security review, procurement records, and clear ownership of decisions.
 Mitchell's book supplies the cognitive humility that those controls require.

 Where the Book Needs Care